yigitsr/Readme-Tutorial/README.md

 - [ ] To-do item 2
 - [ ] To-do item 3

-We can also use emojis ! :joy: :heart: :spades: :moon:
+We can also use emojis ! :joy: :heart: :spades: :full_moon_with_face: